course-dprep/analysing-directors-IMDB/README.md

 Additionally, genre versatility is included in the regression model to account for the possibility that working across multiple genres influences a director’s ability to maintain high ratings.

-The regression is as follows: Y = avg_rating ~ career_length + num_movies + avg_runtime + avg_numVotes + is_dramatic + is_light_entertainment + is_action_suspense + is_speculative + is_non_fiction + genre_versatility
+The regression model is as follows: Y = avg_rating ~ career_length + num_movies + avg_runtime + avg_numVotes + is_dramatic + is_light_entertainment + is_action_suspense + is_speculative + is_non_fiction + genre_versatility

 ## Preview of Findings
 The regression results indicate that career length and the number of movies produced significantly affect average IMDb ratings.
 A negative trend can be observed for both variables, with the effect being stronger for the number of movies produced than for career length.

 Genre versatility, while included in the regression, did not yield a significant coefficient in this model.
 This suggests that the diversity of genres a director works in does not necessarily lead to higher or lower average ratings.
-However, further research could investigate whether certain combinations of genres contribute more positively to ratings than others.

 The output is as follows: